cracking-bytes/Crack-Pass/README.md

 # Crack Pass

-CrackPass is a powerful password strength analyzer designed for real-world scenarios.
-Instead of just checking for uppercase letters and symbols, CrackPass simulates brute force and wordlist attacks to estimate how easily a password could be cracked.
-It provides a realistic strength score, cracking time estimates, and improvement suggestions — all in a clean CLI interface.
+CrackPass is a command-line password strength analyzer that evaluates your password using real-world techniques.
+It estimates how long it would take to brute-force your password, checks it against common wordlists, and provides actionable suggestions to improve your password security.

 ## Features

-- Brute Force Simulation
+- Brute Force Attack Time Estimation

-- Wordlist Attack Simulation

-- Hybrid Mode (Brute + Wordlist together)
+- Wordlist Test

-- Strength Scoring
+- Character Variety Analysis

+- Repeated Character Detection

-- Improvement Suggestions
+- Actionable Suggestions

-- Command Line Interface (CLI)

 ## Run Locally